apache/buildstream/doc/source/arch_sandboxing.rst

 For more information, see `issue #92
 <https://gitlab.com/BuildStream/buildstream/issues/92>`_.

-The Linux platform can operate as a standard user provided user namespace support is available.
+The Linux platform can operate as a standard user, if user namespace support is available.
 If user namespace support is not available you have the option of installing bubblewrap as a setuid binary to avoid needing to run the entire ``bst`` process as the ``root`` user.